Campus jobs - work while studying

 I was sick for the days I was due to work – will I still get paid?

 In order to determine this, you must enter details of your sickness on MyView, for all CALENDAR days you were absent.
-If you are sick for more than 7 calendar days you must obtain a Fit Note from your GP and forward it to the Payroll Office.
+If you are sick for more than seven calendar days you must obtain a fit note from you GP.
+Please contact your line manager for instruction on how to send this securely and confidentially to the payroll department at Solent.

 I would like a reference for the work that I did for Campus Jobs